datacommonsorg/import/simple/stats/config.md

 }
 ```

-## `generateHierarchy`
+## `groupStatVarByProperty`

-If `true`, auto generates a variable group hierarchy based on properties of variables in the dataset.
+If `true`, auto generates a hierarchy of groups based on properties of variables in the dataset.
 Default is `false`.

 > TODO: Add more details.